omatamix/session-lock/readme.md

 ### Encryption Adapters

-This library also include encrypted session handlers.
+This library also includes encrypted session handlers.

 ```php
 use Defuse\Crypto\Key;